CarleAlexandre/fatlib/README.md

 - data transformation and logic
 - optimized math function and algorithm
   (Ex fast inverse square root or msd radix sort)
+- networking, database and web capability (back-end and use of wasm)
+- lexer, parser, tokenizer stats machine

 ___

+# Copyleft

-This project is under The GPL v3 public License see License file
+  This project is under The GPL v3 public License see License file.

+___